Josema/Sound.js/README.md

 <script src="js/Sound.js"></script>
 ```

-This code creates a instance Sound and detect what is the best format for the browser.
-After load method will sound.
+This code create a Sound instance which detect what is the best format for the browser.
+After load the file, the music will play.

 ```html